 Yes.
 We have parking at each venue however, depending on location parking may be free or there may be a small charge levied by the venue concerned.
 Please see the specific race details pages for more information on this.

 Can I see a map of the route?

 We try to upload a map of each route on the relevant page on the website relating to each event.
-Please note, from time to time the routes might be ‘tweaked’ from the route show if there are issues with the venue that need accommodating.
+Please note, from time to time the routes might be ‘tweaked’ from the route shown if there are issues with the venue that need accommodating.
 Where runs are on private land the route might only be posted a few days before the event as runners are not permitted to run on the land outside of our race event.